Recording

 Share with QA

 QA can communicate issues effectively by sharing documented video evidence of both successes and failures.
-No need to reproduce bugs or explain what happened — the recording shows exactly what the browser did.
+No need to reproduce bugs or explain what happened — the recording shows exactly what the screen did.

 Onboard new developers